 Ensure all your personal belongings are with you and double check the glove compartment

-Because it was school holidays, a lot of accommodation had already been booked.
+Because it was school holidays when we planned our Northern Ireland coastal road trip a lot of accommodation had already been booked.
 We decided to stay at The Hedges Hotel, a three star hotel located right next to the Dark Hedges.
 The hotel was comfortable and the rooms were clean.
 And for us the location was perfect in relation to all the things we wanted to see.
 There was a restaurant in the hotel which was convenient and was where we had breakfast which was included in our booking.
+There isn’t a lot of nightlife around here though, which in fairness was fine because with all the driving we didn’t want to be out late anyway.
+But if this is something you are bothered about perhaps look to stay somewhere else.

 Northern Ireland Road trip itinerary in a nutshell